aframevr/aframe-site/src/community/index.md

 - [Documentation](https://aframe.io/docs/) - Official documentation and guides.
 If you get stuck anywhere, let us know!
+- [GitHub](https://github.com/aframevr/aframe) - A-Frame GitHub repository.
+Also check out
+  other projects in the [`aframevr` GitHub organization](https://github.com/aframevr).
+Star the project if you like it!
 - [Stack Overflow](https://stackoverflow.com/questions/tagged/aframe) - The official place to
   ask questions and get technical support.
+Please first search for whether your question has already already answered on the [FAQ](/faq/) or [Stack Overflow](http://stackoverflow.com/questions/tagged/aframe), and put effort into the question by providing context and code samples.

 ## News